$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: Introduction

-Analytically, we introduce the multi-valued quadratic differentials $\Theta$ on $\surf$, or equivalently, we construct $\log$-surface $\log\surfo$ and consider single-valued quadratic differentials on $\log\surf$.
-The deck transformation $q$ on $\log\surfo$ corresponds to $\XX\in\Aut\D_\XX$ and the equation \eqref{eq:Gepner} becomes the corresponding equation
+together with $k$ $s$-zeroes of the form $e^{(s-2)} \diff z^2 $.
+Analytically, we introduce a multi-valued quadratic differential $\Theta$ on $\gms$.
+Equivalently, we construct $\log$-surface $\LS$ and view $\Theta$ as a single-valued quadratic differentials on $\LS$.
+The deck transformation, also denoted by $q$, on $\LS$ corresponds to the distinguish autoequivalence $\XX$ and the equation \eqref{eq:Gepner} becomes